S.T.A.R.S.

 Goose (plural geese) is the general English name for a considerable number of birds, belonging to the family Anatidae.
 This family also includes swans, most of which are larger than geese, and ducks, which are smaller.

+This article deals with the true geese in the subfamily Anserinae, tribe Anserini.
+A number of other waterbirds, mainly related to the shelducks, have "goose" as part of their name.
 True geese are medium to large birds, always (with the exception of the N?n?) associated to a greater or lesser extent with water.
 Most species in Europe, Asia and North America are strongly migratory as wild birds, breeding in the far north and wintering much further south.
 However, escapes and introductions have led to resident feral populations of several species.
-More-->
+More--> |

-Goose eggs take 30 days to hatch.
 The goslings are raised a lot like ducklings.

 <--Cont.